 - Must be at least 18 years of age by the time the training program begins

-- Demonstrate a grounding or strong interest in physical anthropology, animal behavior, zoology, or psychology
+- Must demonstrate a grounding or strong interest in physical anthropology, animal behavior, zoology, or psychology

 - Previous field experience is not required, but previous research experience (either outdoors or in the laboratory) will be a plus